AjjMC/End-Poem-Greek/README.md

 # A Greek Translation of Minecraft's End Poem

-The following is Julian Gough's End Poem, which appears in the credit sequence of Minecraft, translated in Greek.
-Despite having been rendered into multiple languages, the poem is not available in the game's localization project on Crowdin and therefore remains untranslated in-game.
-Hence, I am providing my translation here, including a side-by-side comparison with the original text for each of the poem's segments.
+The following is my Greek translation of Julian Gough's End Poem, which appears in the credit sequence of Minecraft.
+As translations of the poem are not available in the vanilla game, I am providing a Greek version here, including a side-by-side comparison with the original text for each of the poem's segments.

 > **SPEAKER 1:**
 >